Ellen Browning Scripps Building

 Cheetah Research and Breeding Center

 In 1970, construction was completed on the Cheetah Research and Breeding Center, an 8-acre facility with 17 enclosures that mimic African savannah habitats.
 This off-exhibit area was built on the grounds of the San Diego Zoo Safari Park to house our population of African cheetahs.
 The work of the center is focused on understanding the complexities of cheetah reproductive biology and maximizing our breeding efforts with this vulnerable species.
-A diverse team of researchers from Behavioral Ecology and Reproductive Physiology, along with curators and animal care staff, work together to investigate behaviors specific to reproduction, with an emphasis on animal communication and endocrinology.
+A diverse team of researchers from Population Sustainability and Reproductive Sciences, along with curators and animal care staff, work together to investigate behaviors specific to reproduction, with an emphasis on animal communication and endocrinology.
 Our ongoing efforts here form an integral part of the National Cheetah Breeding Center Coalition, a multi-institutional endeavor that enables the exchange of genetically valuable individuals in order to create a sustainable cheetah population and help alleviate the threat of extinction.

 Pocket Mouse Conservation Breeding Facility